EastLink Trail: Route

 The trail ends after crossing the Dandenong Creek via a low-water bridge just upstream of the Dandenong Bypass overbridge, where it permanently joins the Dandenong Creek Trail.
-The Dandenong Creek Trail then follows the creek along the EastLink tollway as far as Bangholme, where it then heads west to the National Watersports Complex, Patterson Lakes, Carrum Foreshore, the Bayside Trail and beyond.
+The Dandenong Creek Trail then follows the creek along the EastLink tollway as far as Bangholme, where the creek joins the Eumemmerring Creek to form the Patterson River, which the trail continues following on the opposite bank to the National Water Sports Centre and the Longbeach Trail.
+After traversing riverside through Patterson Lakes and Carrum, the trail connects with the Bay Trail at the Nepean Highway–Frankston line–Station Street bridges before terminating at the creek's mouth into the Beaumaris Bay near Carrum Beach.

 Footbridges cross EastLink at a number of points along the trail, and another takes path users across the Princes Highway.
 Two additional footbridges completed construction in 2009: a footbridge over Maroondah Highway and a 60 m footbridge over Burwood Highway at the intersection with Mountain Highway.

 Connections

 The EastLink Trail connects to numerous other paths:

 To the Mullum Mullum Creek Trail in the north and close by is the Koonung Creek Trail.
 Centrally it connects to the Blind Creek Trail just south of High Street and comes close to the Scotchmans Creek Trail.
 At Ferntree Gully Road it connects to the Ferny Creek Trail.
 In the south at Dandenong, it connects to the Dandenong Creek Trail.
+At Patterson Lakes, it connects to the Longbeach Trail via the Mornington Peninsula Freeway–Wells Road bridges and a riverside trail on the opposite bank of the Patterson River.
+At Carrum, it connects to the Bay Trail at the Nepean Highway–Frankston line–Station Road bridges.

 Two sections of the EastLink Trail utilise sections of the older Dandenong Creek Trail.